AdobeDocs/experience-manager-desktop-app.en/help/use-app-v1.md

    ![Open in AEM Assets context menu on Mac](assets/chlimage_1-5.png)

 1. Right-click the asset, and select More Assets Info from the context menu.
 1. In the Asset Info dialog, click/tap the Checkout icon to check out the asset.
-The Checkout icon toggles to the Checkin icon after you click/tap it.
+The Checkout icon toggles to the check-in icon after you click/tap it.

    ![Browse to asset to checkout](assets/chlimage_1-6.png)

-1. To check in the asset so it is available to other users, click/tap the Checkin icon in the Asset Info dialog.
+1. To check in the asset so it is available to other users, click/tap the check-in icon in the Asset Info dialog.

 ### Check out assets on Windows {#check-out-assets-on-windows}